Tankdoz/PUREstack/PUREstack Deploy Instructions.md

   3d.
 Unbound-exporter directories, files and permissions
 ---
 - there is no supported image for Unbound-exporter;
-- you need to build it locally from the provided Dockerfile that you can place in the dockerprojects/stacks/pure/exporter directory
+- you need to build it locally from the provided Dockerfile in ~/dockerprojects/stacks/pure/exporter
 - Unbound-exporter runs as non-privileged user UID 1000, GID 1000 inside the container
 - It needs read access to the Unbound control socket and the blocklists directory
 - The control socket is created by Unbound in the /run/unbound directory which is mapped via a named volume